 Update on the EPC band C campaign

-Second reading of the Domestic Properties (Energy Performance) Bill
+Second reading of the Domestic Premises (Energy Performance) Bill

 The Sustainable Energy Association recognises the importance of reducing energy use in homes and has been campaigning for all homes in England to reach EPC Band C by 2035 for over 2 years, a target which the Government has committed to in the Clean Growth Strategy but has yet to back up to with legislation.